 “And another also said, Lord, I will follow thee; but let me first go bid them farewell, which are at home at my house.”

 Obviously, the man’s family wouldn’t cease to be his family when he left them.
-Of course, the skeptic may shout “cruel!” here, but such actions weren’t common in ancient culture.
+Of course, the skeptic may shout “cruel!” here, but such actions weren’t uncommon in ancient culture.
 Even in some cultures today, one may spend months, even years, away from family.
 Why?
 Unlike western culture’s obsession with time, ancient culture didn’t share that same urgency.
 I’ll dive further into that another time, but for now, it’s reasonable to conclude The Encyclopedia of Biblical Errancy ironcally erred in ignoring the entire context of Luke 14:33.